prannoymulmi/Brute-force-protection/README.md

 ### Valid Users to test from in the UI

-To use the API run the server and enter http://127.0.0.1:8000/api/v1/docs and the available endpoints will be displayed.
+To use the API, run the server and enter http://127.0.0.1:8000/api/v1/docs and the available endpoints will be displayed.

 ```json
 {